alexilyenko/alexilyenko.github.io/_posts/2017-09-19-uiautomator-basics.markdown

 device.pressBack();
 ```

 * **[Until](https://developer.android.com/reference/android/support/test/uiautomator/Until.html)** - utility class for constructing common conditions used for searching and waiting for elements (i.e. [SearchCondition](https://developer.android.com/reference/android/support/test/uiautomator/SearchCondition.html) and [UiObject2Condition](https://developer.android.com/reference/android/support/test/uiautomator/UiObject2Condition.html), which were prototyped from Selenium's `ExpectedConditions`).
-I'm going to write a post about these and Waiting in UiAutomator next week.
+I'm going to write a post about conditions and waits in UiAutomator next week.
+Stay tuned!

 ```java
 long timeout = 10000L;
 device.wait(Until.gone(By.text("foo")), timeout)
 ```
-* **[Configurator](https://developer.android.com/reference/android/support/test/uiautomator/Configurator.html)** - from the name of the class you could easily get that it's main purpose is to configure your UiAutomator test runner.
+* **[Configurator](https://developer.android.com/reference/android/support/test/uiautomator/Configurator.html)** - from the name of the class you could easily get that its main purpose is to configure your UiAutomator test runner.
 For example I use it to remove implicit timeouts of UiAutomator, because I like to decide whenever to wait for events or not by myself.
 But of course it's up to you.

 ```java
 Configurator configurator = Configurator.getInstance();